 Eyvindarrétt at Hveravellir

-A descendant of Fjalla-Eyvindur unveiled the monument and it was consecrated by one of our ministers.
+A descendant of Fjalla-Eyvindur unveiled the monument, and it was consecrated by one of our ministers.

 The monument Fangar frelsisins - Prisoners of Freedom at Hveravellir

-To reach Hveravellir in the highland of Iceland, coming from the south, pass Iceland's most famous waterfall, Gullfoss, and continue driving on Kjalvegur road.
+To reach Hveravellir in the highland of Iceland, coming from the south, pass Iceland's most famous waterfall, Gullfoss, and continue driving on the Kjalvegur road.

-This road will then take you for some 168 km across Iceland to Blöndudalur in North Iceland, where you will then merge with ring-road 1.
+This road will then take you for some 168 km across Iceland to Blöndudalur in North Iceland, where you will then merge with Ring Road 1.

 Kjalvegur road is a shorter route to the north of Iceland, but the road is unpaved and lies through some rugged landscape - an alternative to driving on the paved ring-road 1.